donbright/go-hello-static-world/README.md

 To rebuild the C code, just type 'make' from the command shell.

-To rebuild the 'go' code, it's a bit more complicted.
-You will need to set your GOBIN and GOPATH environment variables.
-The values for GOBIN and GOPATH are printed during the cmake process.
-Here is an example from a machine where the project was git cloned under the /tmp/ directory:
+To rebuild the 'go' code, you need to first set up the GOBIN and GOPATH environment variables.
+These are printed during the 'cmake' run.
+Cmake also generates shell scripts to set them automatically.
+Run one depending on your shell:

-    GOPATH=/tmp/go-hello-static-world/build:/tmp/go-hello-static-world
-    GOBIN=/tmp/go-hello-static-world/build/bin

-If you dont know how to set env variables in your shell, do a quick google search on it and then you will be able to properly copy/paste those values.
-Or fork/submit a patch to make this easier somehow.
+    . setenv.sh          # for bash shell (typical shell on linux) source setenv.csh    # for csh shell (BSD)

-After this you can type 'go build hello' or 'go install hello' and it should build and link the 'bin/hello' file again.
+After this you can type 'go build hello' or 'go install hello' and it should build and link the 'bin/hello' file as needed.

 However if the bridge code and/or the C code changes, you will need to possibly rerun make and/or cmake to regenerate the C library file (.lib or .a)